10 Project Management Books Every PM Should Read

 The Deadline: A Novel About Project Management by Tom DeMarco

-DeMarco is really aware that information dumping is a certain way to scare away budding project managers.
+DeMarco is aware that information dumping is a certain way to scare away budding project managers.
 His novel keeps project management concise, without glossing over critical ideas.

 Uniquely, this project management book is written as if it were fictional prose and not a serious, educational piece.
 It introduces concepts of project management through a main character named Tompkins, who is met with a distressed and disorderly team.
-Besides detailing key factors, this novel emphasizes soft skills like communication and empathy, among others.
+Besides detailing key factors, this novel emphasises soft skills like communication and empathy, among others.
 So, this can be a go-to project management book for beginners.

 About the Author: